 During surgery, the old implant is eliminated, the joint thoroughly lavaged and, if needed, bone grafts are used to fill any gaps where bone has become defective.
 Then the specialised revision knee implant is placed.
 When the gaps are large, metal wedges or screws and bone cement may be used to augment the bone and provide support to the new implant.

-Post op recovery differs, but in most cases, physical therapy will be started within 24 hours of the treatment and will continue for up to three months.
+Post-op recovery differs, but in most cases, physical therapy will be started within 24 hours of the treatment and will continue for up to three months.

 Revision knee replacement surgery is a complex procedure that requires an experienced Joint Replacement surgeon and proper preoperative planning to achieve satisfactory outcomes.